torniketoka/halyk/README.md

  You also can create new one and then Log in.

+ Used Locale storage.
- Used Locale storage, is not persistent…
+ Is not persistent…
  Users and Cards are mocked, they are loaded from json datai when program is started.